arskom/spyne/doc/source/manual/02_helloworld.rst

 What's next?
 ^^^^^^^^^^^^

-See the :ref:`manual-user-manager` tutorial that will walk you through defining complex objects and using events.
+Continue by reading the :ref:`manual-types` tutorial that will walk you through how native Python types and Spyne markers interact.